Reconstructing Tornadoes in 3D with Gaussian Splatting: Methods

 \subsection{Manual Postprocessing}

 While 3DGS can be used to create a rough structure of the tornado, further steps are needed for improved results.
-What can arise in Gaussian-based rendering techniques are `floaters,' which informally refers to errant Gaussians known to not exist in physical space.
+What can arise in Gaussian-based rendering techniques are `floaters,' which informally refer to errant Gaussians known not to exist in physical space.
 Removing these artifacts can be performed manually using a variety of rendering tools (in this work, we use \href{https://github.com/playcanvas/supersplat}{https://github.com/playcanvas/supersplat}).